microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-removekey.md

 |Delegated (personal Microsoft account) | None.    |
 |Application | None. |

-> [!Note] A servicePrincipal does not need any specific permission to roll it's own keys.
+> [!Note] A servicePrincipal does not need any specific permission to roll its own keys.

 ## HTTP request